luxinator/Pore-Network-Generator/README.md

 * `inlet` porebodies are the first pores in the location list, and their connections are also at the head of the connectivity file.
 * `outlet` porebodies are the last lines in the location list, and their connections are also at the tail of the connectivity file.

+### Top and Bot ###
+Combining networks is done with the '-combine' switch.
+At least the 'NetworkSpecs.in' files are needed per network and a set of 'networkname_conn.txt' , 'networkname_loc.txt' files.

 ### Who do I talk to? ###
 * For more information see the contact information at the github page of this project <https://github.com/luxinator/Pore-Network-Generator>